 Professor Neil Hall

-Earlham Institute is led by Prof Neil Hall, and supported by Sarah Cossey, Director of Operations, and Prof Federica Di Palma, Director of Science, who together form the Executive Team.
-The Directors are supported by a senior management team, made up of the heads of function and senior group leaders.
+Earlham Institute is led by Prof Neil Hall (Director), and supported by Sarah Cossey (Director of Operations), Prof Federica Di Palma (Director of Science), Prof Anthony Hall (Head of Plant Genomics), Dr Robert Davey (Head of e-Infrastructure), Dr Christine Fosker (Head of Research Faculty Office) and Dr Karim Gharbi (Head of Genomics Pipelines), who together form the Executive Team.
+The Executive Team are supported by a senior management team, made up of the heads of function and senior group leaders.

 Our science faculty and research.